 Our top pick > Common Inn

 Gianni and Ivana planned to stay at Common Inn for a couple of days and ended up staying for nearly two weeks.
 They absolutely loved it there!
 The hotel is quite new, and everything feels very fresh and modern.
-The staff islovely, especially at breakfast time, which is fabulous.
+The staff is lovely, especially at breakfast time.

 The rooms are simple, very zen and bright.
 Gianni and Ivana’s room had all that they needed: a super comfy bed, a desk with a chair, lots of plugs and even enough space to practice some yoga.

 What makes the Common Inn so special is its common area with its casual and work-friendly ambience.
 There’s a nice sofa to lounge on while playing guitar or reading one of the books from the hotels mini library.
-There are lots of tables with comfortable chairs, including high chairs.
-Here’s Gianni’s vlog from the hotel (only in Italian).
+There are lots of tables with comfortable chairs.
+Here’s Gianni’s vlog from the hotel (only available in Italian).

 In addition, there is a 24/7 help-yourself snack and beverages bar and a fridge to store your food in the common area.
 Check the latest price.